RowanMSEResearchLab/multicursor/README.md

 Concurrent Remote Multicursor Computing Environment
 ===========
-A solution to provide a concurrent, remote multicursor computing environment for Linux systems.
+A solution to provide a Linux computing environment with concurrent, remote multicursor support.